Calbabreaker/yacpm/README.md

 }
 ```

-You can also configure the package by settings cmake variables (uses CACHE FORCE)
+You can also configure the package by setting cmake variables (uses CACHE FORCE)
 by having a variables object like this (this is how you configure glad):

 ```json